 Have you ever dreamed of working remotely?
-Sure, the exotic locations look awesome on Instagram.
-It’s just you, your Macbook, the sun, palm trees and the beach.
-But what is it really like to work remotely?
+I know, the exotic locations look awesome on Instagram.
+Imagine yourself, your laptop, sunny weather and a clear blue ocean.
+Epic!
+But is that what it's really like to work remotely?

 “My office is always one mile from an adventure!”

 I love the idea that I can work from wherever I want.
 I can visit my parents or grandma more often and escape from the city in the summer.
-I am more of a nature guy, so any place near a lake, the sea or mountains is an ideal working space.
+I'm more of a nature guy, so any place near a lake, the sea or mountains is an ideal working space for me.
 My office is always a mile from an adventure!
-So far, my favorite work location was in the French Alps, where I snowboarded during the day and worked in the evenings.
+So far, my favorite work location was the French Alps, where I snowboarded during the day and worked in the evenings.

 Since I work at night, I can spend the day hiking, riding my bicycle, swimming or snowboarding.
 It’s an amazing feeling of freedom.
 It really motivates and inspires me.
-I am so happy and I share my positive vibes with our customers every day.
+This lifestyle makes me so happy and I share these positive vibes with our customers every day.

 “Do your job first.
 Don’t mix fun with work.”

 The biggest challenge is the lack of eye-to-eye communication with colleagues and keeping focused.
-Mostly, I work from my mini office at my parent’s place where I’m alone the whole day.
-This way, I don’t get to communicate with people outside of work during the day.
-Sometimes this just gets annoying.
+Most of the time I work from the small office at my parent’s place, where I’m alone the whole day.
+The downside is that I don’t get to communicate with people outside of work during the day.
+This can get annoying at times.
 That’s why from time to time I work at a local coffee shop.
-I don’t even need to order my coffee.
-They already know what I drink and start making it right when they see me :).
+It's fun because I don’t even need to order my coffee, they already know what I drink and start making it directly when they see me!

 The thing that I like the most is that my family and I can live wherever we want.
 We are not attached to a specific location.
-We have a little girl now so we took the opportunity to move from the capital city to a small resort town.
-It is the perfect place to raise a child, which is our top priority at the moment.
-Maybe, later on, we will use it for traveling :).
+We have a little girl and boy now, so we took the opportunity to move from the capital city to a small resort town.
+It's the perfect place to raise children, which is our top priority at the moment.
+Maybe, later on, we will use the freedom to do more traveling.

 If you are working remotely, it means you want to live in a different location from your company’s office, or you like to travel and explore new places.
 This means you will get distracted a lot.
 So my advice would be to use the opportunity wisely.
 Do your job first.
 Don’t mix fun with work.
 Finish your tasks and then go explore.
 Perhaps make a schedule, set goals and find a place where you can achieve success.
 Try to concentrate on your daily tasks.
 This is the most difficult part for me, but I know my weaknesses and do my best to overcome them.
 Also, if no one is watching you, it doesn’t mean you don’t need to do your work.

 If I work at home, the biggest issue is the other people living with me.
-It is sometimes hard for people to understand that I am working and that I am not available during those hours.
+It's sometimes hard for people to understand that I'm working and that I'm not available during those hours.
 Of course, there is also an added distraction of doing chores at home.
-You need to make sure you know when it’s time to do personal work and when it is time to do company work.
+You need to make sure you know when it’s time to do personal work and when it's time to do company work.

 Let me start by saying that I really, really like remote work.
 I like the freedom to decide where my office will be next.
-It can be a different city or even a different country if you are chasing better weather for your favorite activities or just trying to kick-start your foreign language skills.
-I am a person that enjoys really living in different countries rather than just visiting them for a short period of time.
+It can be a different city or even a different country if you're chasing better weather for your favorite activities or just trying to kick-start your foreign language skills.
+I'm a person that enjoys really living in different countries rather than just visiting them for a short period of time.
 Remote work allows me to fully discover different cultures.

-Sometimes it’s hard to feel 100% connected with the team, but that is alleviated by the fact that everyone is on board with remote work.
+Sometimes it’s hard to feel 100% connected with the team, but that's alleviated by the fact that everyone is on board with remote work.
 We all use great communication tools to keep in touch.